-In 2012, TBE became a notifiable disease in Austria as in other countries of the European Union.1 The annual incidence rates of TBE in Austria have declined substantially since the 1980s.2 This decline was associated with an increasing rate of vaccination and was not observed in some neighboring countries, for example Czech Republic and Slovenia, where vaccination coverage is much lower than in Austria.2
+In 2012, TBE became a notifiable disease in Austria as in other countries of the European Union.
+The annual incidence rates of TBE in Austria have declined substantially since the 1980s.
+This decline was associated with an increasing rate of vaccination and was not observed in some neighboring countries, for example, Czech Republic and Slovenia, where vaccination coverage is much lower than in Austria.

-Incidences of TBE in the unvaccinated and vaccinated population in Austria from 2010 to 2020 are shown in Figure 1.
+Incidences of TBE in the total and unvaccinated population in Austria from 2010 to 2021 are shown in Figure 1.
 Strong annual fluctuations are a characteristic feature of the epidemiology of TBE in Austria, indicating a complex interplay of factors that control viral transmission dynamics in natural hosts and human risk exposure.
-The age distribution of TBE incidences in Austria is strongly shifted towards older people2 and reveals now a peak in the population 41 to 80 years of age (Figure 2).
-In addition to virus transmission by tick bites, alimentary infections through the consumption of infected goat cheese have been documented.3 TBE viruses isolated in Austria from ticks and humans were shown through molecular analyses to be members of the European subtype of TBEV (TBEV-Eu)4 [Gerhard Dobler, personal communication].
+The age distribution of TBE incidences in Austria is strongly shifted towards older people and reveals a peak in the population 41 to 80 years of age (Figure 2).
+In addition to virus transmission by tick bites, alimentary infections through the consumption of infected goat cheese have been documented.
+TBE viruses isolated in Austria from ticks and humans were shown through molecular analyses to be members of the European subtype of TBEV (TBEV-Eu) [Gerhard Dobler, personal communication].